bitionaire/changeloggen/README.md

 Changelog generator for Git projects.

 This generator will analyze all releases based on the repository tags and associate Markdown `.md` files with each release.
+Based on some meta information specified in the change files, a changelog will be generated.

 ## Change descriptions